bybit-exchange/QuickStartWithPostman/newmanVersion/README.md

 - run step 3 in "Quick run using newman" again

 ## How to use runNewManAsLib.js
-- npm install new (install newman module locally to import it quickly)
+- npm install newman (install newman module locally to import it quickly)
 - node runNewManAsLib.js